oliv11111/PL-300/Checklist.md

 - [ ] Set up and use dataflows
 - [ ] Publish reports to workspaces
 - [X] Create and manage Power BI Apps for deployment
+    - PowerBI Apps - YT video 'Guy in a Cude'
 - [ ] Use shared datasets
 - [ ] Assign workspace roles (Admin, Member, Contributor, Viewer)
 - [ ] Implement Row-Level Security (RLS)
 - [ ] Configure permissions on datasets and reports

-## Material  Viewed/Completed

-- Getting Started with PowerBI - Microsoft learn
-- PowerBI Apps - YT video 'Guy in a Cude'